 For example, in Act 1, of this drama, as individuals within the Church, believers enter the redemptive scene as a neophyte to the faith.
 The “biblical script” actually has Jesus describing it this way where He says, “Verily, verily, I say unto you, except a man be born again, he cannot see the kingdom of God.”

 Then, by Act 2, the script calls for a gradual change to the individual believer’s role.
-As the divine drama unfolds, not only around, but also in the believer, his or her role begins to morph into that of a mature, well-equipped confirmer of the faith.
+As the divine drama unfolds, not only around, but also within the believer, his or her role begins to morph into that of a mature, well-equipped confirmer of the faith.

 Again, in this excerpt from the script, Jesus says of this character enlargement, “But you shall receive power, after that the Holy Ghost is come upon you: and you shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth.”